laurelherting/lmh-headspace/AWS/security.md

   * if they become unhealthy, create a secondary policy to failover to another region

 ### AWS Customer responsibility
-* patch Windows OS
+* Patch Windows OS
-* implement password policies
+* Implement password policies

 ### Versioning
 * Prevents accidental deletion of objects